-2017 4th of July Fireworks & Celebrations
+2018 4th of July Fireworks & Celebrations

 San Ramon:

-Tuesday, July 4.
-Musical celebration with Earth Wind & Fire Tribute band “Kalimba” at San Ramon Central Park Amphitheater from 5:00pm – 8:00pm.
+Wednesday, July 4.
+Musical celebration with Michael Jackson Tribute band “Foreverland” at San Ramon Central Park Amphitheater from 5:00pm – 8:00pm.
 No Fireworks.
 Get More Info

 *Santa Clara: Fireworks!